 Taking your Caravan to France

-A member or our check in staff will assign you to your car lane which will be dependent on the length and size of your vehicle.
+A member of our check in staff will assign you to your car lane taking into account the length and size of your vehicle and the space

 Please take care when moving around the car deck.